 Joy is the next fruit of the Spirit.
 The KJV dictionary defines joy as the passion or emotion excited by the acquisition of good.
-The joy that comes through fellowship with God has nothing to do with one’s natural circumstances, it is present in us because of our relationship with Christ.
+The joy that comes through fellowship with God has nothing to do with one’s natural circumstances; it is present in us because of our relationship with Christ.
 Even when things around us appear to be going wrong, the joy that lies within us only increases.
 Joy is present when we are going through trials and tribulations.
-Joy even has a positive outcome, which is a deeply enriching and fulfilling happiness.
+Joy even has a positive outcome, which is profoundly enriching and fulfilling happiness.

 39 and he arose, and rebuked the wind, and said unto the sea, Peace, be still.
 And the wind ceased, and there was a great calm.

 Jesus can speak to troublesome storms or winds in our lives as well and command them to be still.
 Once Jesus has spoken peace and delivered us from a negative situation, that experience builds confidence in us, letting us know that He can do it again if needed.

 Following peace in the list of the fruit of the Spirit is longsuffering.
 To be long-suffering means to bear or endure injuries or provocations for a long time.
 It also means being patient and not easily provoked.
 Just as God has been patient and longsuffering with us, we are to display that same characteristic towards our fellowman.

 The next fruit of the Spirit is gentleness.
 Gentleness refers to being mild, meek, or soft.
 It is the opposite of being rough, harsh, or severe.
 The gentle individual has a gentle nature, temper, or disposition.
 He has a gentle manner, address, or voice.
 Gentleness may be thought of as manifested kindness.
 It can be seen when it is present in one’s life.